MSBradshaw/SillyGooseTimeFront/README.md

 # SillyGooseTimeFront

+To access the site, go to [Silly Goose Tim](https://d2zpy5wfaq7i0y.cloudfront.net/).
 Look at the big spinning goose!

 # Deployment instructions
 To launch the app locally, first go to `app/` then run `npm install` followed by `npm start`.